Articles & Advice

 - Referrals to outside professionals when necessary

-In counseling, the student can focus and identify problems or stumbling blocks, which may impact his/her ability to function optimally in various settings.
+In life coaching and counseling, the student can focus on and identify problems or stumbling blocks, which may impact his/her ability to function optimally in various settings.
 The counselor provides a confidential atmosphere and an objective perspective for the student to explore any issue, big or small, such as:

 - Feeling blue or anxious